Choy Li Fut: Forms

 The Cheung Hung Sing branch of Choy Lee Fut does not practice the same forms as passed down within the lineages of Chan Heung.
-The Major forms taught by Cheung Hung-Sing was the In and Out (Internal and External) Bagua Kuen which contained 1080 moves in it.
-This form was passed down to Cheung Hung-Sing by Monk Ching Cho, and later was broken up into three forms by Chan Ngau-Sing.
-Those forms are Cheung Kuen, Ping Kuen, and Kau Da Kuen as passed down by Chan Ngau-Sing.
-Other forms of the Fut San Great Victory (Hung Sing) were Ga Ji Kuen, Che Kuen, Lin Wan Kuen, and more.
+The major form taught by Cheung Hung-sing was the In and Out (Internal and External) Bagua Kuen which contained 1080 moves in it.
+This form was passed down to Cheung Hung-sing by Monk Ching Cho, and later was broken up into three forms by Chan Ngau-sing.
+Those forms are Cheung Kuen, Ping [Ji] Kuen, and Lin Waan Kau Da Kuen as passed down by Chan Ngau-sing.
+Fut Ga's Sup Ji Kuen was also taught to Cheung Hung-sing alongside Fut Ga's Bagua Kuen.
+Other older Forms of the Fut San Great Victory (Hung Sing) include Ga Ji Kuen, Che Kuen, Lin Waan Kuen (Middle Lin Waan Kuen; there's also a Siu/Little Lin Waan Kuen and the Dai/Big version is Lin Waan Kau Da Kuen itself), Drunken Fist, 10000 Elephants and more.
+One Lineage, for example, has developed around 50 Forms throughout its history.
 However, Cheung Hung Sing's branch was known as the fighting branch as Cheung Hung Sing was steadily training revolutionary fighters.

 Weapons

 Having both Northern and Southern Chinese influences gives Choy Li Fut a wide variety of weapons in its arsenal.
 Originally, there were 40 weapons in the system of Choy Li Fut.
 After many years of teaching, some past masters added different forms and other weapons into the system.

 One weapon that is exclusive to Choy Li Fut is the Nine-Dragon Trident created by the founder, Chan Heung.
 This weapon was designed to shred any part of the opponent with which it might come into contact.
 The many hooks and blades can seize an opponent's weapon and, with one twist, rip it from his hands.
 The Nine-Dragon Trident (Gau Lung Dai Chah, 九龍大叉) is known as the "King" of all weapons.